 I waited 6 months until I talked to my ex.
 It wasn’t a good thing since I was still utterly in love with him.
 So definitely, you’ll need to get over him COMPLETELY.
 Perhaps getting over him is moving on and finding someone else, perhaps it could be a hobby that ensues your time.
 But until then, don’t speak to him and tell him that it doesn’t mean you hate him but you just need time and it is definitely possible to be friends with an ex.posted over 5 years ago

 I agree with everyone that it’s possible.
 However in my experience it hasn’t worked well at all if one of you still likes the other.
 If you still like them it’s painful seeing them often and knowing that they’re over you when you aren’t, and if they start dating someone new there’s bound to be jealousy.

 You should spend some time away from each other until you’re sure you’re completely over it and then try and reconnect the friendship.

 lindaluv, it depends on how deep your feelings were for him, and if you can be honest about your feelings now. if you sincerely feel that you only want to be friends just to be friends, and not to hang out with him in the hopes of reconciling, then that’s okay. but honestly, it does take time for those feelings to cool off.

-i got out of a 2+ year long relationship over the summer, and “reconciling and being friends” didn’t work for me. i had to completely cut him out of my life when i realized we couldn’t actually be platonic friends.posted almost 5 years ago
+i got out of a 2+ year long relationship over the summer, and “reconciling and being friends” didn’t work for me. i had to completely cut him out of my life when i realized we couldn’t actually be platonic friends.posted over 5 years ago